saitama8mychicken/ThetaFlix/Frontend/thetaflix/README.md

 ## 🚀 Features

-### **YouTube API Integration**
+### **Theta Network API Integration**

-The THETAFLIX application uses the YouTube API to show videos and provide a user experience similar to YouTube.
-The integration with the YouTube API ensures that the application has access to a vast library of videos, making it a comprehensive video streaming platform.
+The THETAFLIX application uses the Theta Network API to show videos and provide a user experience similar to YouTube.
+The integration with the Theta Network Video API ensures that the application has access to a vast library of videos, gets benifit of web3 security, making it a latest comprehensive video streaming platform.

 ### **Cache Network Calls using React Query**